Shahabuddin Ahmed: Career

-Caretaker government (1990–1991)
+Interim government (1990–1991)

 Ahmed was appointed the chief justice of Bangladesh on 14 January 1990.
 Following a public agitation which was led by opposition political parties bent on changing the autocratic system of government and the resignation of the government headed by the then president Hussain Muhammad Ershad, on 6 December 1990, the-then vice-president Moudud Ahmed resigned and Ahmed was appointed the new vice-president.
 Later that day Ershad resigned and Ahmed took over as the acting president of the country.

 Ahmed was chosen by all political parties including Ershad to hold the interim government that would oversee the neutral election to parliament.
 He administered the oath of office to his council of advisors at Bangabhaban on 9 December 1990 and held the first meeting on 15 December 1990.
-After the Fifth National Parliamentary Elections held on 27 February 1991, Ahmed handed over the parliamentary ruling power to the newly elected Prime Minister Khaleda Zia.
+After the 1991 general election held on 27 February 1991, Ahmed handed over the parliamentary ruling power to the newly elected Prime Minister Khaleda Zia.
 He resigned from the presidency on 9 October 1991 and the next day returned to his previous post of chief justice from which he eventually retired on 1 February 1995.